paramountsky9990/Traveling-App/README.md

 English | [简体中文](./README.zh-CN.md)
 # 🛫Flutter Travel App Concept [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-Flutter representation of a Travel App Concept i found in Uplabs.
+Flutter representation of a Travel App Concept I found in Uplabs.
 **It only consists of 2 screens.**

 Star⭐ the repo if you like what you see😉.